vnmrtz/quickfork/Readme.md

 # Foundry PoC Template

 ## Introduction
-This is a foundry template for quick and easy Proof of Concept (PoC) fork tests.
+This is a foundry template to run quick and easy Proof of Concept (PoC) fork tests.
 It is intended to be used as a starting point for writing PoCs tests for vulnerabilities on any EVM compatible network.
 It is not intended to be used as a final PoC.

 ## Requirements